Bug report #17475

 I've also tried extending lines slightly and split lines but the results are the same.

-#6 Updated by Borys Jurgiel almost 7 years ago
+#6 Updated by Borys Jurgiel about 7 years ago

 You have to intersect the lines in order to split, snapping won't do it.